MajkRitcherd/prefixCalculator/README.md

 # Prefix Calculator

-Works with positive, negative numbers, also with binary and hexadecimal numbers and with Fractions.
+Works with positive, negative numbers, also with binary and hexadecimal numbers and with Fractions and Roman numerals.
-Roman numerals are not implemented yet.

 ## How-to build